bdetwiler/draft-detecting-unwanted-location-trackers/charter/charter-detecting-unwanted-location-trackers.md

 2. Specify practices that accessory manufacturers can implement to deter malicious use of tracking accessories and support the implementation of the WG-specified protocol.
  * Includes physical security considerations, such as user impact when device has been physically modified to diminish findability
+ * Includes considerations for protecting people that don't have a device capable of running a platform-based unwanted tracking detection system

 3. Specify guidance for non-owner device platforms necessary to support implementation of the DULT protocol.

 4. Design mechanisms to ensure that devices that do not correctly implement or adhere to the DULT protocol can be detected and excluded from being trackable via crowdsourced location networks.
  * This includes considerations for addressing legacy trackers that cannot update to the DULT protocol.

 The WG will not standardize an end-to-end platform-based unwanted tracking detection system or define requirements for interactions between accessory manufacturers and law enforcement.
 In addition, these items are out-of-scope:
  * Mechanisms for detecting whether a tracking accessory implements the DULT protocol or allowing a tracking accessory to attest that it implements the protocol